 The Middle East has been in a bind since oil prices collapsed in the summer of 2014.
 Quite frankly, the real issues began when oil prices were above $100.00 a barrel, giving U.S. extractors the margins to fully develop shale technology.
 The resulting oversupply has decimated the crude oil market, but even so, the Omani rial is still outrageously expensive at $2.59.

 One Bahraini dinar buys US$2.65

-The Bahraini dinar is certainly buoyant because of its ties to Saudi Arabia and the oil market, but it has one additional factor in its column.
-Bahrain is the home of an American naval base that is crucial to U.S. influence in the region.
-Its strategic importance gives the Kingdom of Bahrain an outsize role in foreign affairs, which has also cemented its currency’s costly stature.
+The Bahraini dinar is certainly buoyant because of its ties to Saudi Arabia and the oil market, but it has one additional factor in its column: Bahrain is the home of an American naval base that is crucial to U.S. influence in the region.
+Its strategic importance gives the Kingdom of Bahrain an outsized role in foreign affairs, which has cemented its currency’s costly stature.

 1. Kuwaiti Dinar (KWD)

 The Kuwaiti dinar is another currency that benefits from crude oil, yet its history is a tangled mess.
 The currency first came online in 1961, valued at 1:13.33 against the Indian rupee, then went on to be measured against a basket of other currencies.
-They momentarily adopted the Iraqi dinar during the Gulf War and later pegged the Kuwaiti dinar to the U.S. dollar.
-However, it’s been free floating since 2007 and in 2013, it became the most expensive currency in the world and it still stands in that spot.
+Kuwait momentarily adopted the Iraqi dinar during the Gulf War, and later pegged the Kuwaiti dinar to the U.S. dollar.
+However, it’s been free-floating since 2007.
+In 2013, it became the most expensive currency in the world and it still stands in that spot.